Sociology Major (B.A.)

 To declare a major in sociology, students must have completed at least one introductory-level sociology course with a grade of C or better.
 New students who declare the major upon admission to UNH must enroll in SOC 400 Introductory Sociology during their first semester and earn a grade of C to maintain status in the program.

-Conjoint minors (allowing double-counting of one or two courses) are available for justice studies; gerontology; American studies; race, culture, and power; women's studies; and other approved minors.
+Conjoint minors (allowing double-counting of one or two courses) are available for justice studies; gerontology; American studies; race and ethnic studies; women's and gender studies; and other approved minors.
 Students also have the opportunity to pursue a second major, including justice studies.
 Students interested in social work or teaching can develop programs in conjunction with the appropriate departments.
 The departmental honors program is recommended for students with cumulative grade-point averages over 3.4, and especially for those anticipating graduate study.

 Majors must complete a minimum of 40 semester credits in sociology courses with grades of C- or better in each course and a GPA of 2.0 or better in sociology courses.

 |SOC 400||Introductory Sociology||4|

 |SOC 601||Methods of Social Research 2||4|

 |SOC 611||Sociological Theory 3||4|